 - Gifts from relatives or personal friends.

-KU employees may not receive discounted or complimentary registration fees to attend conferences and seminars from any person or company because of your KU employment.
-An exception to this rule exists when attendance serves a legitimate University interest and the University would be willing to pay those fees.
+KU employees may not receive discounted or complimentary registration fees to attend conferences and seminars from any person or company because of their KU employment.
+An exception to this rule exists when attendance serves a legitimate university interest and the university would be willing to pay those fees.

-KU employees that are found to have violated any of these prohibitions may be subject to discipline by the University, up to and including the termination of their employment.
-In addition, the Kansas Governmental Ethics Commission can impose a civil fine of up to $5,000 for each violation, and you also could be criminally prosecuted, as a violation may constitute a class B misdemeanor.
+KU employees that are found to have violated any of these prohibitions may be subject to discipline by the university, up to and including the termination of their employment.
+In addition, the Kansas Governmental Ethics Commission can impose a civil fine of up to $5,000 for each violation, and one also can be criminally prosecuted, as a violation may constitute a class B misdemeanor.
 (K.S.A.
 46-276).

 Please take the time to understand and follow these rules.
 Should you need additional clarification contact your supervisor or reach out to General Counsel.